MaddyGuthridge/Universal-Controller-Script/docs/contributing/style.md

   En-US.

-* You should list yourself as the author of any module you work on, including your name, email (preferably the same as the one associated with your git activity), and Discord username (if you have one).
+* You should list yourself as the author of any module you work on, including your name and Discord username (if you have one).
+Also add yourself to `common/consts.py` to appear in the credits.
 If your code is user-facing (eg a plugin or device) or will be used by contributors (eg a control surface), you should add some information on it to these docs, as well as the standard docstrings within the code.

-## Development environment
+## Development Environment

 * I'd recommend working on the project using
   [VS Code](https://code.visualstudio.com), with the recommended extensions installed.
 This should help ensure that the code is safe and clean.
   You can use any editor you see fit, but it may be more difficult to maintain code style requirements.

 * You should work on this project within a
   [virtual environment](https://docs.python.org/3/library/venv.html) in order to avoid the risk of dependency conflicts.
 Make sure you install the dependencies